-Below are the results or the discussion about the research and they are in a form of descriptive.
-Therefore, this research is descriptive one with some addition of critical comments.
-This research is also a preliminary study and thus further examination, and elaboration of the topics would be of necessary.
-The writer would apologize for the lack of bibliographies reliable in this research, not so many of the documents related to the topics can be found in Indonesia.
+Below is the results or the discussion about the research and they are in a form of descriptive.
+Therefore this research is descriptive one with some addition of critical comments.
+This research is also a preliminary study, and thus further examination and elaboration of the topics would be if necessary.
+The lack of bibliographies reliable in this research was caused by not so many of the documents related to the issues can be found in Indonesia.

-It should be noted here the questions concerning the music for the performance of The Panji /Inao stories that might exist.

-- How the music transmitted to a different place influences on the music? - Are the music of a different place influences the story?
+It should be noted here the questions concerning the music for the performance of The Panji / Inao stories that might exist.
+They are (1) How the music transmitted to different place influences on the music?
+(2)

-In answering those questions shortly, I would like to make my own account based on the documents that did not specifically described any music for the accompaniment at all.
+Is the music of various place influences the story?
+In answering those questions shortly, I would like to make my account based on the documents that did not explicitly described any music for the accompaniment at all.
 Firstly, there is no such typical Panji/Inou music accompaniment for the dances and dramas in Java and in Southeast Asian Inou Drama.
 Secondly, nor that the music of different place influences the story, for there is no such specific music accompaniment for the Panji/Inou Story.

-Take for the example of the Javanese classical performance of Panji Story's episode that might use a gamelan ensemble of classical gending repertories that already existed and be selected and adopted to accompany the performance.
-The selection and adoption of the gending repertories normally follows the dynamic flows of the actions on the stage.
+Take for the example of the Javanese classical performance of Panji Story's episode that might used a gamelan ensemble of classical gendhing repertories that already existed and be selected and adapted to accompany the performance.
+The selection and adoption of the gendhing repertories normally follows the dynamic flows of the actions on the stage.

-For Inou performance from Thailand, they normally used the Pi Phat Mai Nuam ensemble, a typical classical repertory for court ceremonies uses.
+For Inou performance from Thailand, they usually used the Pi Phat Mai Nuam ensemble, a typical classical repertories for court ceremonies use.
 Accordingly, the Pi Phat Mai Nuam ensemble was created during the reign of King Rama V by Chao Phraya Thewat Wongwiwat.
 Wongwiwat not only rearranged the entire Pi Phat ensemble as the accompaniment for dance and drama but also replaced Khlui Phiang O, which is a medium fipple flute, and the Khlui Lip, which is a small fipple flute for Pi Nai and Pi Nok (a soprano and sopranino oboe).
-In addition, a So U was included, which is an alto fiddle and replaced the hard mallets with padded ones.
+In addition, a So U was included, which is an alto fiddle and replaced the hard mallets with full ones.
 The ensemble usually performs with the Thai traditional mask dance, so-called Khon (Wikipedia.
 Retrieved on 10 August 2017).